jrobi001/Unnamed-CS-Project/docs/_posts/2021-02-04-Pre-processing-price-data-and-first-model!.md

 `(25936, 10)`

-The truncated dataset contains 25936 rows (excluding column title row) and 10 features.
+The truncated data set contains 25936 rows (excluding column title row) and 10 features.
 Below we print out the first record as an example.
-The `tradecount` feauture is NaN for all entries, so will be dropped alongside the `unix, date, sumbol` columns as they are not relevant (the samples axis will provide the time information).
+The `tradecount` feature is NaN for all entries, so will be dropped alongside the `unix, date, sumbol` columns as they are not relevant (the samples axis will provide the time information).
 We will also drop the `Volume USDT` column, as this is the same as `volume BTC` multiplied by the bitcoin price USD, so is probably redundant information.

 ```python